A How-To Guide on SMART Goals for Entrepreneurs

 Several core disciplines are associated with creating rock-solid business goals, but making them SMART is among the most important.
 Doing so ensures there's a clear “yes” or “no” in determining whether we’ve hit the goal.
 Here’s what SMART means:

-• Achievable: This is an accounting of the existing competency, commitment, and capacity.
+- Achievable: This is an accounting of the existing competency, commitment, and capacity.
 Are the resources in place to achieve the goal?
-And do those resources have both the skill, desire, and capacity to bring the goal to the finish line?
+And do team members have the skill, desire, and capacity to bring the goal to the finish line?
 If yes to all three, we like the odds of reaching that goal!

 The aim is to create something with enough time for action but not too much time to reduce any sense of urgency.